-Scanning through the New York Times digital archives surfaced Polish babka with nuts and cinnamon.
-That caused Seinfeld-speak to echo in my head: “that’s a babka?”
-It turns out that several cultures enjoy what I have started calling “cognate bread cakes.”
-These celebratory, special occasion, egg-rich, yeasty treats reflect diversity that is at once distinct and also universal.
-They include both babka and kugelhopf, along with challah, kulich, pandora, panettone, and more.
-They are mixed with home and homeland, often multiple homelands, as well as with religion.
-They are leavened through dislocations and disenfranchisements and migrations.
-In a Joseph Campbell sense they are heroic foods, voyagers through time and space, from home to home, from generation to generation, victoriously returning to festive tables season after season.
+These loaves showcase diversity and less familiar worldwide communities.
+They wander over boundaries of religion, culture, ethnicity, and race.
+Each mixes with home and homeland, often multiple homelands, as well as with religions.
+Some are leavened through worldwide dislocations and disenfranchisements and migrations.
+In a Joseph Campbell sense these are heroic foods, voyagers through time and space, from home to home, from generation to generation, victoriously returning to festive tables season after season.

 Some Previous Posts